algolia/docsearch/docs/src/behavior.md

 ## `queryHook`

-This method will be called on every keystroke to transform the typed keywords before querying Algolia.
+This method is called on every keystroke to transform the typed keywords before querying Algolia.
 By default, it does not do anything, but we provide this hook for you to add your own logic if needed.

 ```javascript
 docsearch({